 With your potent mixture sealed, it’s time to stash it away for three weeks (or up to six weeks if steeping in vodka).
 Keep the jar in a cool, dark place and let the alcohol work its magic.

-Scoop up a spoonful of zest; if the zest has become white and brittle, its job is done and all the oils have been released.
+Scoop up a spoonful of zest; if the zest has become pale and brittle, its job is done and all the oils have been released.

 Now it’s time to make the simple syrup.
 In a medium saucepan, dissolve the sugar in water over medium heat.
 Let the syrup cool to room temperature before adding it to the lemon-infused alcohol.

 Give everything a stir, seal the jar again, and let it sit for at least another week.
 The limoncello will mellow out a lot during this period, and will continue to get smoother the longer it ages.
-(Hint: Start a batch now for Christmas gifts!)
+(Hint: Start a batch in fall for Christmas gifts!)